WaweruJM/Manuscript-Editorial-Reviewer-and-Inspection-Tool---MERIT/README.md

-# Data Radar – Research and Data Analysis Assistant

-**Data Radar** is an interactive, step‑by‑step data analysis tool built with Streamlit.
-It guides researchers through data upload, cleaning, descriptive statistics, hypothesis testing, and predictive modelling – all without requiring programming skills.
+# MANUSCRIPT EDITORIAL REVIEWER AND INSPECTION TOOL

+**MERIT** is an interactive, step‑by‑step Manuscript editorial reviewing platform that allows indepth examination of methodology, statistical analysis and reporting of results in academic scientific manuscripts.

 ## Features
-- Upload CSV/Excel files (PC or Android)
+- Upload word/ pdf format of the manuscript (PC or Android)
-- Automatic variable type detection (continuous/categorical)
-- Comprehensive data cleaning with multiple imputation methods
-- Interactive charts (histograms, boxplots, pie, bar) with PNG downloads
-- Summary statistics and normality tests
-- Two‑variable tests (t-test, Mann‑Whitney, ANOVA, chi‑square) and regression models
+- Reporting guidelines assisted review
+- Assisted Scoring of performance
-- Analysis report generation
+- Editorial review report generation
+- All data is processed locally and cleared after session termination